summary

 AI Summary

-This bill aims to improve the juvenile justice system by establishing new procedures for identifying and treating "high acuity youth," which are children charged with offenses who exhibit aggression, violence, or property destruction and require specialized care.
-It outlines a process for behavioral assessments, treatment plan development involving the Department for Behavioral Health, Developmental and Intellectual Disabilities (Department), the Cabinet for Health and Family Services, and the Department of Juvenile Justice (DJJ), with court intervention if agreements cannot be reached.
-The bill also mandates a 24-hour protocol for health facilities, the Cabinet for Health and Family Services, and the DJJ to direct care, sets reimbursement rates for psychiatric care, and details discharge and transfer procedures.
-Additionally, it designates a mental health facility operated by the DJJ as a detention and treatment site, directs the operation of two female-only facilities with the possibility of expansion, and requires administrative regulations for local government juvenile lodging reimbursement rates.
-The Justice and Public Safety Cabinet is authorized to construct a high acuity youth mental health facility, with the Cabinet for Health and Family Services providing clinical services, and the DJJ will continue implementing a plan to return to a regional model of detention.
+This bill aims to improve the juvenile justice system by establishing new procedures for identifying and treating "high acuity youth," which are children charged with offenses who exhibit significant aggression, violence, or property destruction and require specialized care.
+It mandates a behavioral assessment for such youth before admission to inpatient psychiatric facilities, requiring collaboration between healthcare providers, the Cabinet for Health and Family Services (CHFS), and the Department of Juvenile Justice (DJJ) to develop and agree upon treatment plans, with court involvement for dispute resolution.
+The bill also directs the creation of a new high acuity youth mental health facility, establishes protocols for 24-hour care coordination, sets reimbursement rates for psychiatric care, and outlines procedures for discharge and transfer.
+Additionally, it modifies existing laws to include DJJ-operated mental health facilities for detention and treatment, mandates the operation of two female-only juvenile facilities with provisions for expansion, and directs how local governments are reimbursed for lodging juveniles.
+The bill also clarifies the release of information in specific circumstances and authorizes the Justice and Public Safety Cabinet to construct the new mental health facility, contingent on funding, while CHFS will provide clinical services and DJJ will continue its plan to return to a regional detention model.

 Committee Categories